MrCrayfish/Backpacked/README.md

 ### Features:
 * Simple and straightforward
-* Adds nine slots of additonal storage
+* Adds nine slots of additional storage
 * You keep your backpack on death along with it's contents (can be turned off in config)
 * Optional support for Curios API